A poem I wrote earlier this year.

 Web apps are exactly the same but totally different.
 Every web page you see in a web app is created by a program.
 All the program does is read and write strings.

-Its input is a request, along with information about the request.
-All of that arrives in the form of strings.
+Its input is a string!
+A web request, along with information about the request… all whispered to a web server in the form of of strings.

-The output is strings!
+The output?
+More strings.
 As many as it wants.

 If the program needs to read or write from storage?
 Strings!
 Strings get sent out to query an API, and the API replies with strings.
 Query a database?
 Send a string that is a request, get back a string that is your reply.
 Operate a credit card machine?
 Send a string to Paypal and they’ll reply with a string when they’re done.